voxpupuli/puppet-autofs/README.md

 ##### Autofs `+dir:` options

-The autofs module now supports the use of the `+dir:` option in the auto.master.
-This option is 100% functional, but does require some work to simplify it.
+The autofs module supports the use of Autofs's `+dir:` option (Autofs 5.0.5 or later) in the `auto.master` file to incorporate the contents of all files from a specified directory into the master map's own logical content.
+When a `mount`'s `use_dir` parameter is `true` (default is `false`), the corresponding `auto.master` content is created as a separate file in the appropriate directory instead of being written directly into `auto.master`.  `auto.master` is, however, ensured to contain an appropriate `+dir:` entry designating the chosen fragment directory.

 ###### Usage